|Revision Date||June 1, 2020|

 The Texas franchise tax is a privilege tax imposed on each taxable entity formed or organized in Texas or doing business in Texas.
 It does not apply to Governmental Entities or sole proprietorships.
 The Texas Comptroller of Public Accounts (Comptroller) requires that franchise taxes be paid in May and settled by July 15th of each year.

 An entity must have an active franchise tax status.
 DFPS does not conduct business with entities who have a forfeited franchise tax status.

 To check for tax delinquency, contract staff must verify the status of the Franchise Tax Account:

-- Annually, during the month of August as long as a contract is in effect (Contracts which end in the month of August do not need a franchise tax search for the next fiscal year, if they will not be in effect).
+- Annually, during the month of August as long as a contract is in effect (contracts that end in August do not need a franchise tax search for the next fiscal year if they will not be in effect).